Bimanual Robot Manipulation via Multi-Agent In-Context Learning: LLM Call Statistics and Inference Latency

 \section{LLM Call Statistics and Inference Latency}

-We measure the LLM call overhead for each agent variant on the Lift Ball task, using it as a representative example, with GPT-5-mini.
+In \Cref{tab:latency} we report the LLM call overhead for each agent variant on the Lift Ball task, using it as a representative example, with GPT-5-mini.
 Statistics are averaged over 100 evaluation episodes per variant.
 All measurements include network round-trip latency to the OpenAI API.
-For methods that issue multiple independent non-sequential calls, we implement those calls in parallel: this applies to all dual-agent baseline and to the candidate-generation and validation stages of Best-of-N.
+For methods that issue multiple independent non-sequential calls, we implement those calls in parallel: this applies to all dual-agent baselines and to the candidate-generation and validation stages of Best-of-N.